Turnitin Feedback Studio

 Faculty - Enabling Turnitin

-- Creating a Turnitin Assignment in D2L - this guide provides the steps necessary to create a Turnitin-enabled assignment in D2L Brightspace.
+- Creating a Turnitin Assignment in D2L - provides the steps necessary to create a Turnitin-enabled assignment in D2L Brightspace.

 - Excluding Assignment Templates - decreases false similarity created when students are all using the same template to submit their assignment.